ClintFrancis/clintfrancis.github.io/_posts/2018-05-31-introduction-to-ai.md

 #### Media
 * Synthesise intelligent summaries of content within any vertical.
 * Ingest trends from social networks and collate large stories faster than humans can discover them.
-* Dynamically monitor advertising campaigns to allow publishers understand how their branded content impacts audiences in realtime.
+* Dynamically monitor advertising campaigns to provide publishers insight on how their branded content impacts audiences in realtime.
 * Contextually relevancy news for individuals served at the right time and in the right place.

 #### Healthcare